Skip to main content

 Purpose and Program Description

-The Chemical and Biomedical Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate, M.S.Ch.E., M.S.Bm.E, and Ph.D. students, the teaching faculty, and various laboratories.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate, M.S.Ch.E., M.S.Bm.E, and Ph.D. students, the teaching faculty, and various laboratories.

 Areas of established specialization in Chemical Engineering: biomedical, bionanomaterials, neuroengineering and biomechanics; catalysis and reaction engineering; natural/shale gas utilization; optoelectronic materials; polymers and materials engineering; gas hydrates and geothermal energy; process and energy systems engineering, biochemical, bioengineering, numerical methods; process dynamics and control; thermodynamics, transport phenomena; bioleaching; carbon materials; coal conversion and processing; fuel cells; advanced materials; energy technologies; nano/micro devices and systems.